RxAnte/oauth/documentation/configuring-league-client.md

 # Configuring the League Client

-When using `\RxAnte\OAuth\RequireValidOauthSessionUserMiddleware` the League client will need to be configured.
+When using `\RxAnte\OAuth\RequireOauthSessionLoginRedirectMiddleware` the League client will need to be configured.
 If using the provided `Auth0` implementation, use and configure `\RxAnte\OAuth\Handlers\Auth0\Auth0LeagueOauthProvider`.
 Otherwise, use and configure whatever implementation of `League\OAuth2\Client\Provider\AbstractProvider` you need.

 [PHP-DI](https://php-di.org) example: